djaodjin/djaodjin-survey/README.md

 - **Python:** 3.10, **Django:** 4.2 (latest)
 - **Python:** 2.7, **Django:** 1.11 (legacy) - use testsite/requirements-legacy.txt

-0.9.8

-  * insures Portfolio.ends_at is not set to NULL
+0.9.9

+  * defaults portfolio request to not expire (definitely not expire at creation)
+  * fixes logic to decide when to expect an update to an assessment

 [previous release notes](changelog)